-My husband and I have been married for nearly three decades and our marriage (like most marriages) has gone through its fair share of ups and downs over the years.
-Through the good and the bad I have concluded that there is nothing in this world quite as good as a great marriage.
+My husband and I have been married for a very long time and, like most marriages ours has gone through its fair share of ups and downs over the years.
+Through the good and the bad I have concluded that there is nothing in this world quite as great as a good marriage.
 Nothing is better or more rewarding in this life than the closeness, camaraderie and fun of a healthy, happy marriage.

 It just sucks.

-I have observed that all marriages (even the really great ones) inevitably go through at least one season where communication halts and the relationship feels doomed.
+All marriages (even the really great ones) inevitably go through at least one season where communication halts and the relationship feels doomed.
 During this period both parties inevitably wonder if it’s even worth it to keep trying.

-Choosing to be kind no matter how the other person responds-
+Choose to be kind no matter how the other person responds-

-Laying down your weapons-
+Lay down your weapons-

-Nixing the silent treatment-
+Nix the silent treatment-

 Not everyone uses the silent treatment.
 Those who do, use it to shut down conversations they are too immature to have or as a tool to get their own way.
 People who employ this method have learned that if they clam-up for long enough, more often than not, the other person will eventually acquiesce to whatever they want just to end the awkwardness.
 The silent treatment is a self-indulgent, passive-aggressive power play that not only destroys marriages but friendships and even the parent-child bond.
 It’s dangerous because eventually the other person will weary of the perpetual game playing and either walk out on the relationship or stay, adjust to the silence and begin living their own life.
-Either way the marriage is over.
+Either way the marriage is for all intents and purposes over.
 If one or both parties need time to calm down, that’s fine, as long as things eventually get talked out.